MaorAtar/nike-landing-project/README.md

 # Nike Clone Landing Page

 Welcome to the Nike Clone Landing Page project!
-This is a stunning replica of Nike's iconic landing page, built using React and Tailwind CSS.
-It's not just a tribute to one of the world's most renowned brands but also a testament to the power of modern web development tools.
+This is a replica of Nike's iconic landing page, built using React and Tailwind CSS.

 ## Getting Started